Jackie Coulter

-Jackie Coulter (1912 in Whiteabbey – 1981) was a Northern Irish former footballer.
+Jackie Coulter (1 Dec 1910 in Whiteabbey – 9 Jan 1981 Belfast) was a Northern Irish former footballer.

 Career

 He played for a number of intermediate clubs before signing for Belfast Celtic as a seventeen-year-old.
 At Celtic Park he developed into one of the finest players in the Irish League, usually starring at inside-left or on the left-wing.
 His finest performance in the hooped jersey was perhaps in the 1930 City Cup deciding play-off.
 Slotting in at centre-forward, Coulter scored a hat-trick to take the trophy back to Celtic Park.
 More honours came his way in the shape of the further City Cups, the Belfast Charities Cup and finally in 1933, the Irish League Championship.

 Early in the 1933/34 season Coulter won his first IFA International cap in a 2–1 win over Scotland, maintaining his place for the remainder of that season's British Home Championship.
 He also featured in both of the Irish League's representative fixtures, including in a 3–0 victory over their Scottish counterparts.
 It was performances in matches such as these which drew the attentions of some of the leading clubs in England.
 His signing for Everton in the spring of 1934 did however surprise his Celtic teammates.
 Having been sent–off in a match at Ballymena, Coulter was approached by an Everton official, and terms were agreed on a £2,750 fee.
 When the Celtic players returned to the dressing room after the final whistle they were greeted by the news of his departure.